 Congratulations!
 The question has been popped and the ring is on the finger, now for the fun part!
-Wedding planning can be daunting and there will be all sorts of ideas to be discussed and decisions to be made, but try not to feel overwhelmed.
-Here at Social Pantry, we have been working with happy couples to bring their dream dinners to life for more than nine years and have picked up quite a few wedding tips on the way!
-From wedding budgets and checklists to invites and dresses, we’ve rounded up some of our expert knowledge to help ease the stress out of wedding planning.
+Wedding planning can be daunting and there will be all sorts of ideas to be discussed and decisions to be made but try not to feel overwhelmed.
+Here at Social Pantry we have been working with happy couples to bring their plans to life for more than nine years and have picked up quite a few wedding planning ideas on the way!
+From budgets and checklists to invites and dresses, we’ve rounded up some of our favourite wedding tips to make sure nothing is left off your wedding plan checklist.

-First on your list should be to establish a clear budget to work to.
+First on your wedding planning list should be to establish a clear budget to work to.
 From flowers and favours to drinks and decorations, there’s a lot to consider and budgets can be blown if there aren’t clear wedding plans from the outset.
-Think about out what is important to you, would you be happy with a high street wedding dress or will only designer do?
-Would you rather save on the venue dressing so you can splurge on the wedding band.
-Establish what is important to you, it will make it easier to prioritise how your budget is allocated.
+Think about what is important to you, would you be happy with a high street wedding dress or will only designers do?
+A wedding planning guide can be brilliant to show you how to make savings through DIY wedding elements and there’s no end of wedding planning ideas to be found online.
+Establish what is important to you, would you rather save on the venue dressing so you can splurge on the wedding band, this way of prioritising your wedding planning checklist will make it easier to prioritise how your budget is allocated.

 How confident would you be with a DIY wedding?
 This is the time to consider who you have around you that could lend a hand.
 A friend that is a dab hand with decorating, an aunty who can bake a beautiful cake or a brother who drives what could be a wonderful wedding car.
-There are many ways friends and family are able to help out to considerably cut the budget but remember that paying for professional services also gives you peace of mind.
-An important wedding tip to remember is that you ensure you have full confidence in anyone you do involve in your wedding plans.
-Wedding planning can be stressful enough without the doubt people may not be as dependable as you need.
+There are many ways friends and family are able to help you out with your wedding planning ideas to considerably cut the budget but remember that paying for professional services also gives you peace of mind.
+One of our most important wedding tips is to remember that you ensure you have full confidence in anyone you do involve in your DIY wedding.
+Wedding plans can be stressful enough without the doubt people may not be as dependable as you need.

-Does the day of the week you chose to wed make a difference to your wedding plans?
-Couples who chose to tie the knot during the week can save up to £5000 compared to the exact same wedding on a Saturday, with Monday’s proving the most cost-effective.
-A weekday wedding could also mean that you can book your first choice services without any compromise.
-Just like the venue, the most popular wedding singers, make-up artists and photographers can be booked up years in advance for weekend dates.
-If you are considering a weekday wedding you need to give thought to the guests in attendance.
-If you’re inviting children will they be able to take time off school, likewise teachers may struggle to attend if it’s within term time.
-It’s also a big ask to expect all of your guests to take annual leave to attend, two days away from work can be 10% of one person’s allocated holidays and childcare can also be trickier during the week.
-Don’t forget to consider all of the other factors when it comes to a weekday wedding rather than just focussing on the potential money that can be saved.
+Does the day of the week you chose to wed make a difference to your plans?
+Couples who chose to tie the knot during the week can save up to £5000 compared to the exact same reception on a Saturday, with Monday’s proving the most cost-effective.
+A weekday service could also mean that you can book the first choices on your wedding planning list without any compromise.
+Just like the venue, the most popular bands, make-up artists, and photographers can be booked up years in advance for weekend dates.
+Don’t forget to consider all of the other factors when it comes to your wedding planning checklist rather than just focussing on where potential money can be saved.

 Now for what can be the trickiest part when it comes to wedding planning, the guest list.